July 27, 1935

 Mutasa was then appointed Minister of Special Affairs in the President’s Office in charge of the Anti-Corruption and Anti-Monopolies.
 He had served in the President's Office more than twice, first as Minister of State for National Security, Lands, Land Reform and Resettlement in the President's Office between 2005 and 2008 and Minister of State for Presidential Affairs from 2008.
 He was elected Headlands House of Assembly member in the March 2008 elections, defeating Fambiyai Tsimba of the Movement for Democratic Change.
 At the inception of the Government of National Unity in 2009, Mutasa became Minister of State for Presidential Affairs.
 He was also the ZANU PF Secretary for Administration.

 Mutasa also used to be a member of the Joice Mujuru faction in the ZANU PF succession disputes.
-Whilst Still in government, Mutasa is aid to have called Desmond Tutu a puppet of the West, a vassal of imperialism and a lost soul When Joice Mujuru was fired from Zanu PF she moved a new party called Zimbabwe People First and Didymus was one of the party's senior leaders until he was fired for trying to dethrone Mujuru on 8 February 2017.
+Whilst Still in government, Mutasa is said to have called Desmond Tutu a puppet of the West, a vassal of imperialism and a lost soul When Joice Mujuru was fired from Zanu PF she moved a new party called Zimbabwe People First and Didymus was one of the party's senior leaders until he was fired for trying to dethrone Mujuru on 8 February 2017.

 In 2002 Mutasa said he would not care if 6 million people died because of food shortages, as the country would be better off with ZANU PF members only.

 Mutasa allegedly launched the infamous Operation Murambatsvina (clean up) in May 2005 in which all structures deemed illegal were destroyed.
 The operation which received widespread criticism, rendered more than 700 000 families homeless.

 - Mutasa was also part of a government task force which was sent to Chinhoyi and duped by fraudster Rotina Mavhunga into believing that the latter could make diesel come out of a rock.
 The matter only came to light after it emerged that Rotina Mavhunga had a tank installed behind a rock from which she was drawing the diesel.